lCavazzani/SkipTheChallenge/README.md

 Check the IMPROVEMENTS branch.

-I started the development in React Native in this Repository here : https://github.com/lCavazzani/SkipMobileRN
+Starting a new task using React Native soon